38GT/38GT/README.md

 ## IN_PRODUCTION ⚙️
 ### 📦 [**DARTBOT**](https://github.com/38GT/DARTBOT)

-## LABS 🔬
+## GT LABS 🔬

-GT LABS is a space where we solve challenges encountered during product development and share the process behind innovative solutions.
+GT LABS is a space where we share the process of solving various problems encountered during product development.
 [GT LABS](https://38gt.github.io)